maxcom/lor-jamwiki/README.txt

 INSTALLATION
 ============

-See http://jamwiki.org/wiki/en/Installation for the latest installation and upgrade instructions.
-The instructions below provide a brief overview of the JAMWiki install process that should be sufficient for most sites to be set up.
+See http://jamwiki.org/wiki/en/Installation for the complete installation instructions; see the UPGRADE.txt for the complete upgrade instructions - DO NOT attempt to upgrade JAMWiki using the new installation process!

-The basic steps for performing a NEW JAMWiki install (NOT an upgrade) are:
+The basic steps for performing a new JAMWiki install are:

   1. Download the latest JAMWiki release from http://sourceforge.net/projects/jamwiki/.
   2. Deploy the JAMWiki WAR file.
-See your web application server documentation for specific deployment instructions.
+See your web application server's documentation for specific deployment instructions.
-  3. If using an external database instead of JAMWiki's embedded database, create a new database instance that can be used by JAMWiki, or verify that there is an existing database instance in which JAMWiki can create its tables.
+  3. (Optional) If using an external database create a new database instance that can be used by JAMWiki, or verify that a database user is available with permission to create tables and sequences.
+If support is needed for double-byte character sets be sure that the database uses UTF-8 encoding.
-  4. If using an external database instead of JAMWiki's embedded database, verify that your JDBC driver is in the web application server's classpath.
+  4. (Optional) If using an external database verify that your JDBC driver is in the web application server's classpath.
-  5. Update the logging.properties file that can be found in the /WEB-INF/classes/ directory.
-The org.jamwiki.pattern property points to the location that logs will be written to, and the web application server must be able to write to this location.
+  5. Update the org.jamwiki.pattern value in the logging.properties file with the location where log files should be written.
+The logging.properties file can be found in the /WEB-INF/classes/ directory of your installation.
+     Note that the web application server must have permission to write to the specified log location.
   6. Once the JAMWiki WAR file has been deployed and the web application server started, view the http://<server>/<context>/ page, where <server>
      is the application server URL, and <context> is the application server context.
 The JAMWiki configuration process will begin automatically.

 The configuration process begins automatically with the first JAMWiki pageview after setup.
-Configuration requires the following information:
+Configuration will request the following information:

-  1. A directory into which JAMWiki files can be written.
+  1. A directory (accessible to the application server) into which JAMWiki files can be written.
   2. A directory (accessible to the web/application server) into which images and other files can be uploaded.
   3. The relative path (with respect to the web/application server doc root) to the image upload directory.
-  4. The name and login of an administrative user.
+  4. The login and password of an administrative user.
-  5. (Optional) If using an external database for persistency then the database settings must also be provided (see the "Database Settings" section below).
+  5. (Optional) If using an external database for persistency then the database settings must be provided (see the "Database Settings" section below).
   6. (Optional) Once setup is complete, JAMWiki can be customized by using the Special:Admin page, accessible to admins by clicking on the "Admin" link on the top right portion of all JAMWiki pages.

-Once the settings have been verified JAMWiki will create an admin user account, database tables or file directories, base properties, and default topics.
-Once complete JAMWiki redirects to the starting page, ready for use.
+Once the configuration settings have been verified JAMWiki will create the admin user account, database tables (if using an external database), base properties, and default topics.
+Once configuration is complete JAMWiki redirects to the starting page, ready for use.
 If any problems occur during installation please review the detailed installation instructions on http://jamwiki.org/wiki/en/Installation.
 If your problem persists please report it on http://jamwiki.org/wiki/en/Bug_Reports and include any relevant information from your log files with the problem report.

 UPGRADES